bnb-chain/mindpress-data-marketplace/README.md

 > pnpm run build
 ```

-If you want to output all the files to index.html so that they can be deployed on decentralized storage platforms, such as [dCellar](https://dcellar.io/):
+If you want to output all the files to index.html so that they can be deployed on decentralized storage platforms, such as [DCellar](https://dcellar.io/):

 ```bash
 > pnpm run build:gf
 ```

-finally, you can see the output resources in the build directory
+Finally, you can see the output resources in the build directory.

 ## Documentation